Ahvaz: Modern history

 Oil was found near Ahvaz in the early 20th century, and the city once again grew and prospered as a result of this newfound wealth.
-From 1897 to 1925, the city of Ahwaz was in the hands of heshmatoddoleh Ghajar, who acted as governor and Sarhang Reza Gholi Khane Arghoon commander of Ghajari's army based in Khuzestan.
-Sheikh Khaz'al was recognized by Mozaffar ad-Din Shah Qajar as hereditary ruler of Mohammerah, Sardar Asad Bakhtiari as the most powerful leader of Khuzestan's Bakhtiaries.
-He had power and authority over most regions of Khuzestan, such as Dezful, Shushtar, Izeh, even Ahwaz and Amir mojahede bakhtiari in Ramhormoz and Behbahan.
-At this time, the newly founded Ahwaz was named Nâseri in honour to its founder Nassereddin Shah Qajar.
-Afterwards, during the Pahlavi period, it resumed its old name, Ahwaz.
-The government of the Khūzestān Province was transferred there from Shûshtar in 1926.
-The Trans-Iranian Railway reached Ahwaz in 1929 and by World War II, Ahwaz had become the principal built-up area of the interior of Khūzestān.
+From 1897 to 1925, the city of Ahvaz was under the control of a Qajar prince, who served as governor, and Reza-Gholi Khan Sarhang, the commander of the Khuzestan army.
+Khaz'al al-Ka'bi was recognized by Mozaffar ad-Din Shah Qajar as hereditary ruler of the Emirate of Muhammara, Sardar Asad Bakhtiari, as the most powerful leader of the Bakhtiari people.
+He had power and authority over most regions of Khuzestan, such as Dezful, Shushtar, Izeh, even Ahvaz and Amir Mojahede Bakhtiari in Ramhormoz and Behbahan.
+At this time, the newly founded Ahvaz was named Nâseri in honour of its founder Nasser ed-Din Shah Qajar.
+Afterwards, during Pahlavi Iran, it resumed its old name, Ahvaz.
+The government of Khuzestan province was transferred there from Shushtar in 1926.
+The Trans-Iranian Railway reached Ahvaz in 1929 and by World War II, Ahvaz had become the principal built-up area of the interior of Khūzestān.
 Professional segregation remained well marked between various groups in that period still feebly integrated: Persians, sub-groupings of Persians and Arabs.
-Natives of the Isfahan region held an important place in retail trade, owners of cafes and hotels and as craftsmen.
+Natives of Isfahan Province held an important place in retail trade, as owners of cafes and hotels, and as craftsmen.

+During World War II, in July 1942, a camp for Polish refugees was established in Ahvaz (see also Iran–Poland relations).
+Some 4,000 Poles were housed there as of May 1943.

-Iraq attempted to annex Khūzestān and Ahvaz in 1980, resulting in the Iran–Iraq War (1980–1988).
-Ahwaz was close to the front lines and suffered badly during the war.
+Iraq attempted to annex Khuzestan and Ahvaz in 1980, resulting in the Iran–Iraq War (1980–1988).
+Ahvaz was close to the front lines and suffered severely during the war.

-Iraq had pressed its claims to Khūzestān.
 Iraq had hoped to exacerbate ethnic tensions and win over popular support for the invaders.
-Most accounts say that the Iranian Arab inhabitants resisted the Iraqis rather than welcome them as liberators.
-However, some Iranian Arabs claim that as a minority they face discrimination from the central government; they agitate for the right to preserve their cultural and linguistic distinction and more provincial autonomy.
-See Politics of Khūzestān.
+Most accounts say that the Arabs of Khuzestan resisted the Iraqis rather than welcome them as liberators.
+However, some Iranian Arabs claim that as a minority, they face discrimination from the central government; they agitate for the right to preserve their cultural and linguistic distinction and more provincial autonomy.
+See Politics of Khuzestan.

-In 1989, the Foolad Ahwaz steel facility was built close to the town.
+In 1989, the Foolad Ahvaz steel facility was built near the town.
 This company is best known for its company-sponsored football club, Foolad F.C., which was the champion of Iran's Premier Football League in 2005.

-In 2005 the city witnessed a series of bomb explosions.
+In 2005, the city witnessed a Ahvaz Bombings.
 Many government sources relate these events to developments in Iraq, accusing foreign governments of organizing and funding Arab separatist groups.
-The Arab Struggle Movement for the Liberation of Ahwaz claimed credit for several of the bombings, including four bombs on 12 June 2005, that killed 8 people.

-Gunmen killed at least 29 people in an attack on a crowd watching a military parade on 22 September 2018.
+The Arab Struggle Movement for the Liberation of Ahvaz claimed credit for several of the bombings, including four bombs on 12 June 2005, that killed 8 people.
+Gunmen killed at least 29 people at the Ahvaz military parade attack on 22 September 2018.